 10. What did you learn from your biggest failure?

 To have no regrets.
 Every failure can teach you how to do something better the next time.
 To me the biggest failure is a mistake you don’t learn from or remember.

 I am inspired by the people I meet and speak to on a daily basis.
 I was actually inspired to write Dot Complicated after I had spent some time traveling after leaving Facebook.
 No matter where I was, or who I was talking to, the questions were all very similar -- people wanted to know how to navigate the changes technology was influencing in their every day lives.

 12. What was the best piece of advice you ever got?
-The
+The worst?